From BR Bullpen

 Biographical Information

 Dick Williams played thirteen seasons in the majors but is best remembered as a highly-respected and yet controversial manager.
 He won back-to-back World Series with the Oakland Athletics and led the Boston Red Sox and San Diego Padres to pennants.
-His 1,571 major league wins are 18th on the all-time list of wins by a manager (as of 2010), and he was elected to the Hall of Fame in 2007 by the Veterans Committee.
+His 1,571 major league wins are 18th on the all-time list of wins by a manager (as of 2010), and he was elected to the Hall of Fame by the Veterans Committee late in 2007.

 Playing Career